-Yovanovitch testifies of being ‘kneecapped’ as ambassador, as Trump claims everywhere she worked 'turned bad'
+Yovanovitch testifies of being ‘kneecapped,' as Trump claims everywhere she worked 'turned bad'

 Democrats have worked to connect the circumstances of Yovanovitch’s ouster to Trump’s alleged pressure campaign to enlist Zelensky in the effort to damage 2020 rival Joe Biden.

 “Some have argued, that a president has the ability to nominate or remove any ambassador he wants, that they serve at the pleasure of the president.
-And that is true,” Intelligence Committee chairman Adam Schiff, D-Calif., said.
+And that is true,” Schiff, D-Calif., said.
 “The question before us is not whether Donald Trump could recall an American ambassador with a stellar reputation for fighting corruption in Ukraine, but why would he want to?”

 Republicans portrayed the hearing as a waste of time.